-To completely remove the data from an application, head to the archive tab of the settings page, and archive the desired applications.
+To completely delete an application's data, head to the archive tab of the settings page, and archive the desired applications.

 To deactivate or close your account, please contact us at How to Get Help.

 Integrating to the environment requires certain permissions, that some of them can be modified upon request.
-For the tracing, no permissions are needed, except for whitelisting outbound traffic to the Epsagon collectors.
+For tracing, no permissions are needed, except for whitelisting outbound traffic to Epsagon.

 US East (Ohio)

 US East (N. Virginia)

 Asia Pacific (Seoul)